 Can you speak to the clinical and regulatory support behind the product?

-The Salonpas Pain Relief Patch Large is the first OTC topical analgesic to be FDA approved via the rigorous New Drug Application process, and is the first and only OTC analgesic approved for mild and moderate pain.
+The Salonpas Pain Relief Patch Large is the first OTC topical analgesic to be FDA approved via the rigorous New Drug Application process, and is the first OTC analgesic approved for mild and moderate pain.
 The pivotal study that supported this broad indication was conducted by Yoshinobu Higashi et al, which assessed the efficacy and safety of the product in adult patients with mild to moderate pain.
 This study was a randomized, double-blind, parallel-group, placebo-controlled, multicenter study, involving 208 patients.
 Importantly, it was this study that showed that the product provided a clinically meaningful analgesic effect starting within the first hour of application and for up to 12 hours.
 The product was highly effective, providing 40% additional pain relief compared with placebo.
 Satisfaction with treatment was rated as good, very good or excellent by 58% of patients.